-Morgan’s General Education program is a broad network of courses, tests and extra-curricular experiences aimed at ensuring a common core of liberal arts knowledge, skills and collegiate experiences for all Morgan students.
-The courses which are part of the General Education Requirements have four broad goals, which are based on the principle that General Education is one of the most significant components of undergraduate education.
+Morgan’s General Education Program (GEP) and University Requirements are a broad network of courses, tests and extra-curricular experiences aimed at ensuring a common core of liberal arts knowledge, skills and collegiate experiences for all Morgan students.
+The courses which are part of the General Education and University Requirements have four broad goals, which are based on the principle that General Education is one of the most significant components of undergraduate education.

-Morgan State University’s framework for General Education Program (GEP) is designed to enhance and integrate the general education program as the foundation of a liberal education.
-The general education program was conceived in response to current demands to develop, educate and graduate young scholars and potential professionals who can succeed in a diverse, technological, competitive, global and interdependent society.
-The GEP will contribute to the development of college-educated individuals, who are engaged and informed citizens, and who are sensitive to the cultural and economic contexts, in which they are surrounded.
+Morgan State University’s framework for the General Education Program (GEP) and University Requirements is designed to enhance and integrate the general education program and university requirements as the foundation of a liberal education.
+The general education program and university requirements were conceived in response to current demands to develop, educate and graduate young scholars and potential professionals who can succeed in a diverse, technological, competitive, global and interdependent society.
+The General Education Program and University Requirements will contribute to the development of college-educated individuals, who are engaged and informed citizens, and who are sensitive to the cultural and economic contexts, in which they are surrounded.

 The goals of the General Education Program are strengthened by the consistency with the University’s Strategic Goals.
 Specifically, the goals of the general education are as follows: